Who We Are

 - Addressing the Impacts of Poverty

 Docs for Tots builds on a decade of experience to bridge children’s doctors with opportunities to promote lifelong health in clinical practice, the community and through advocacy.
 Docs for Tots was founded in 2003 by pediatrician Dr. George Askew.
 In 2012, Docs for Tots assumed the leadership of Co-Directors Dr. Dina Lieser and Dr. Liz Isakson who are long-time colleagues in advocating for the youngest children.
 They are pediatricians with a track record of building relationships across the many professional service systems that reach young children and their families.
+In 2017, Dr. Isakson assumed the role of sole Executive Director.

 Docs for Tots brings together children’s doctors and communities to promote practices, policies and investments in children from prenatal to age five that foster children’s healthy development and future success.